-- 126. Plaintiffs reallege and incorporate by reference all of the allegations set forth in paragraphs 1 through 125 above. - 127.
-InterCoast falsely represented to Plaintiffs that its LPN Program was or would become accredited by NLCAC, and would provide nursing education of a sufficient quality to permit them to prepare for taking the NCLEX, become LPNs, and obtain work in the field of practical nursing.
+- 127. Plaintiffs reallege the allegations set forth in paragraphs 1 through 126 above. - 128.
+InterCoast falsely represented to Plaintiffs that its LPN Program was or would become accredited by NLCAC and/or ACEN, and would provide nursing education of a sufficient quality to permit them to prepare for taking the NCLEX, become LPNs, and obtain work in the field of practical nursing.

-- 128. InterCoast made these misrepresentations with knowledge of their falsity or in reckless disregard of whether they were true or false for the purpose of inducing Plaintiffs to enroll in the InterCoast LPN Program. - 129.
+- 129. InterCoast made these misrepresentations with knowledge of their falsity or in reckless disregard of whether they were true or false for the purpose of inducing Plaintiffs to enroll in the InterCoast LPN Program. - 130.
 Plaintiffs' justifiably relied on these misrepresentations to their detriment when they enrolled in and paid for the InterCoast LPN Program.